 Slow cooked pork loin with apple sauce

-Apples and pork meet again in delicious matrimony in our pork loin with apple sauce recipe.
+Apples and pork meet in delicious matrimony in our pork loin with apple sauce recipe.
 As pork loin is a lean cut of meat, the apples help to add moisture and flavour in this delicious dinner time centrepiece.
-Slowly roast the apple chunks with the pork until soft - not only does it save on washing up, but the fillet's delicious savoury juices will run into the apples add some savoury depth and seasoning to the fruity sauce.
+Slowly roast the apple chunks with the pork until soft - not only does it save on washing up, but the fillet's juices will run into the apples, adding some savoury depth and seasoning to the fruity sauce.